snap-adu-logo-color

 Costs and Benefits of Going All Electric in Your ADU

-Jun 27, 2022 | 0 comments
+Jun 27, 2023 | 0 comments

-Most of these regulations affect new construction, which of course includes the design & build of accessory dwelling units (ADUs), also known as guest houses, casitas, granny flats, companion units, or additional dwelling units.
-Learn all about the costs, benefits, and implications for your ADU build when opting for all-electric utilities and skipping natural gas.
+These upcoming regulations will impact new construction, including ADUs, also known as guest houses, casitas, granny flats, companion units, or additional dwelling units.
+This article explores the costs, benefits, and implications of opting for all-electric utilities in your ADU, bypassing natural gas altogether.

-Some local governments, such as the City of Encinitas, are already mandating that new construction must eliminate installation of gas infrastructure.
 In 2019, the City of Carlsbad passed a Climate Action Plan to support energy efficiency efforts, including a requirement that all new construction must install electric water heaters or solar-powered water heaters instead of natural gas.
 We see that many local jurisdictions are looking to increase the overall sustainability of their neighborhoods by making these energy efficient changes.

 How will going all electric affect my ADU design?